- Majors and Minors

 Scholarships Requiring U-M Endorsement

 These national scholarship programs accept applications only from students who have been endorsed by the University of Michigan.
 There is an internal competition for most of these awards and the UM deadlines are set considerably earlier than the national deadlines to accommodate this process.
-There is information about these and other scholarship opportunities, including awards specifically for LSA Honors students .
-Also see the Provost’s Council for Student Honors webpage.
+For detailed information regarding these scholarships, see the Provost’s Council for Student Honors website.
+Information about awards specifically for LSA Honors students is available on the LSA Honors Program website.